mobily/tifi/README.md

 > Tifi is a library for functional programming in TypeScript.
 It solves a problem of the existence of both <code>undefined</code> and <code>null</code>.
 Tifi is inspired by the OCaml/Reason utilities for various data types.

+## Features

+- [lightweight](https://bundlephobia.com/result?p=@mobily/tifi), no dependencies, less than 1kb
+- type safety, full TypeScript support
+- get rid of `undefined` and `null` values in your project in a convenient, functional way

 ## Getting started

 ### Installation